 Patients with several missing teeth in the arch can deal with significant bone loss.
 When the roots are missing, the jawbone doesn’t have proper support and begins to deteriorate.
-Bridges may look aesthetically appealing, but they often fail as the jaw evolves over time.
+Bridges may look aesthetically appealing, but they often fail as the jaw dissolves over time.
 Patients seeking full arch dental implants need to have several bone grafts.
 Bone arch cases are particularly challenging because the bone material may not be strong enough to support the titanium screws that need to be inserted into the bone.

 Full Facial Bone Loss

 Patients that lose multiple teeth will start to deal with bone atrophy.
-Over the years, the bone loss will continue to get worse to the point where a patients facial features drastically change.
+Over the years, the bone loss will continue to get worsen to the point where a patients facial features drastically change.
 Implants will assist in restoring the bone tissue, but it can prove to be difficult for patients that have nerves close to the gum tissue when they were once embedded deep within the jaw bone.
 Patients normally see premature aging with the loss of facial bone as it causes wrinkling of the lower face.